 Thanks to Ron Wensel for the information in this post.
 Check out his electric bikes at Pedal Easy.
 You can also read more about the health benefits of electric bikes in his paper presented to the University of Ottawa Heart Institute.

 Note: I am currently test riding one of these bikes, trying it out on my daily bike commutes (and I am very happy to know that I am still burning about 1,000 calories per day on my bike commute).
-My first impression of the bike was “Awesome Commuter Bike!” – but I will have more details when I publish my review of the Pedal Easy electric bike.
+My first impression of the bike was “Awesome Commuter Bike!” – and here is my full review of the Pedal Easy electric bike.